guybedford/chomp/docs/task.md

 Task invalidation can be customized with the `invalidation` property on a task:

-* `invalidation = 'mtime'` (default): This is the default invalidation, as per the rules described above.
+* `invalidation = 'mtime'` _(default)_: This is the default invalidation, as per the rules described above.
 * `invalidation = 'always'`: The task is always invalidated and rerun, without exception.
 * `invalidation = 'not-found'`: The task is only invalidated when not all targets are defined.

+## Watched Rebuilds

+Running `chomp build:rollup --watch` provides fine-grained incremental build watching, with the watched file invalidations exactly as we defined with the task dependence graph rules above.

-### Task Parallelization
+### Watched Serving

-By default all tasks in Chomp are run with full parallelism, which can also be controlled by the [`-j` flag](cli.md#jobs) to choose the maximum number of child processes to spawn.

-In addition, task pooling can also be controlled by [extension batching operations](extensions.md#chompregisterbatchername-string-batcher-batch-cmdop-running-batchcmd--batcherresult--undefined).

-Dependencies of tasks are always treated as being parallel - to ensure one task always happens before another the best way is usually to treat it as a dependency.
-For example, the test depends on the build target.
+Finally, `chomp build:rollup --serve` will provide a local static server along with the task watcher for the task.
+A websocket protocol for in-browser hot-reloading is a [planned future addition](https://github.com/guybedford/chomp/issues/61).

+Replacing monolithic JS build systems with make-style file caching all the commonly expected features of JS dev workflows can still be maintained.

+Separating large builds into sub-compilations on the file system enables caching, parallelization, finer-grained generic build control and comprehensive incremental builds with watcher support.

-#### Serial Dependencies
+## Serial Dependencies

 In some cases, it can be preferred to write a serial pipeline of steps that should be followed.

 This can be achieved by setting `serial = true` on the task:

-chompfile.toml
+_chompfile.toml_
 ```toml
 version = 0.1